… or “Sh*t happens, get over it”

 The idea is that in a Waterfall project risk remains high until delivery.
 Whereas, in Agile the risk is reduced from an early stage by iterative inspection and adaptation.

 However, this analysis of Waterfall is rather optimistic.
 In practice, it often creates a graceful, slow-motion failure, founded on stated prejudices (AKA “requirements”).
-Like a computer programme, the project will deliver what it has been set up to do, however unhelpful.
+Like a computer program, the project will deliver what it has been set up to do, however unhelpful.

 A bulletproof change control procedure will cover the Project Manager, and even make them look good.
 The aim is not to create value, it’s to ensure that a plan is followed.
 Boxes ticked, meetings minuted, excuses made.
 All too often the outcome is an unrecoverable failure and, having spent so long building the wrong thing, there’s no budget left to rectify it.
 First-mover advantage has been lost.